For media inquiries, please contact PRESS[AT]IEM.com or call 800.977.8191.

-Please note that only press/media inquiries sent to this email will be answered.
+Note that only press/media inquiries sent to this email will be answered.
+Please do not send unsolicited website or content proposals.
 Thank you.

 IEM was recently named as one of the “2019 Best Places to Work” in Baton Rouge by the Greater Baton Rouge SHRM, an affiliate of the Society for Human Resource Management, and Best Companies Group.